 Over the decades, the BPO has matured in stature under the batons of some of the leading stars of the podium.
 William Steinberg, Josef Krips, Lukas Foss, Michael Tilson Thomas, Maximiano Valdez, Semyon Bychkov and Julius Rudel are among the luminaries who have served as music directors of the Buffalo Philharmonic.

-The orchestra has several recordings planned for release in 2013.
-A Tchaikovsky disc will be released in January.
-A disc of Duke Ellington's music will be released on the Naxos label in February 2013, with a disc of Gershwin music slated for a June 2013 release.
-The second disc of the BPO's multi-year Marcel Tyberg recording project will also be released in June 2013.
+2013 saw the release of several recordings, all of which garnered positive reviews and strong sales.
+A Tchaikovsky disc was released in January.
+A disc of Duke Ellington's music was released on the Naxos label in February 2013, with a disc of Gershwin music released in June.
+The second disc of the BPO's multi-year Marcel Tyberg recording project was released in August.
+The BPO's highly-anticipated release of Gliere's Symphony No. 3 is slated for February 2014.